 Basic net earnings per share is based on the weighted average number of shares outstanding during the period, while fully diluted net earnings per share is based on the weighted average number of shares of common stock and potentially dilutive securities assumed to be outstanding during the period using the treasury stock method.
 Potentially dilutive securities consist of options and warrants to purchase common stock, and convertible debt.
 Basic and diluted net loss per share are computed based on the weighted average number of shares of common stock outstanding during the period.
-At May 31, 2021 and 2020, the Company excluded from the calculation of fully diluted shares outstanding the following shares because the result would have been anti-dilutive: At May 31, 2021 a total of 129,623,809 shares (53,997,645 issuable upon the exercise of warrants, 7,676,974 issuable upon the exercise of unit warrants, 67,106,559 issuable upon the conversion of convertible notes payable and accrued interest, and 70,000 in stock to be issued).
-At May 31, 2020 a total of 88,130,526 shares (54,835,145 issuable upon the exercise of warrants, 7,676,974 issuable upon the exercise of unit warrants, 25,131,739 issuable upon the conversion of convertible notes payable and accrued interest, and 486,668 in stock to be issued).
+At May 31, 2022 and 2021, the Company had the following potentially dilutive instruments outstanding: At May 31, 2022, a total of 75,306,426 shares (6,451,339 issuable upon the exercise of warrants, 3,041,290 issuable upon the exercise of unit warrants, 65,693,797 issuable upon the conversion of convertible notes payable and accrued interest, and120,000 in stock to be issued).
+At May 31, 2021 a total of 129,623,809 shares (53,997,645 issuable upon the exercise of warrants, 7,676,974 issuable upon the exercise of unit warrants, 67,106,559 issuable upon the conversion of convertible notes payable and accrued interest, and 70,000 in stock to be issued).

 The Company uses the treasury stock method to calculate the impact of outstanding stock options and warrants.
-Stock options and warrants for which the exercise price exceeds the average market price over the period have an anti-dilutive effect on earnings per common share and, accordingly, are excluded from the calculation.
+Stock options and warrants for which the exercise price exceeds the average market price over the period have an anti-dilutive effect on earnings per common share and, accordingly, are excluded from the calculations.

-A net loss causes all outstanding stock options and warrants to be antidilutive.
-As a result, the basic and dilutive losses per common share are the same for the years ended May 31, 2021 and 2020.
+A net loss causes all outstanding stock options and warrants to be anti-dilutive.
+As a result, the basic and dilutive losses per common share are the same for the years ended May 31, 2022 and 2021.
+For the year ended May 31, 2022, the Company excluded from the calculation of fully diluted earnings per share the following instruments which were anti-dilutive: shares issuable pursuant to the conversion of notes payable and accrued interest, shares issuable pursuant to the exercise of stock options and warrants, and 120,000 shares of common stock issuable.